Abakhus/AbakhusJS/README.md

 # AbakhusJS

-AbakhusJS is a TypeScript library designed to interact with any blockchain network by utilizing design pattern concepts such as Abstract Factory, Factory Method, Singleton, Composite, and Observer.
+AbakhusJS is a TypeScript library of the Abakhus platform, designed to interact with any blockchain network by utilizing design pattern concepts such as Abstract Factory, Factory Method, Singleton, Composite, and Observer.
 This approach provides a versatile, maintainable, and scalable architecture.

 ## Requisites:
 1. Abstract Factory: Create an abstraction layer to produce different types of blockchain network clients, each specific to a particular blockchain protocol or network.